 Sensitivity Criteria Contributing Criteria Environment Social Water Resources - Surface water and groundwater (quality/quantity related criteria The extent to which the water resource plays and ecosystem or amenity role in terms of supporting biodiversity either directly or indirectly, particularly with respect to dependent ecosystems.
 The extent to which the water resource provides or could provide a use (drinking water, agricultural uses, washing and other domestic or industrial) to the local communities and businesses, or is important in terms of national resource protection objectives, targets and legislation.
 Low The water resources does not support diverse aquatic habitat or populations or supports aquatic habitat or population that is of low quality.
-The surface water resource has little role in terms of provisioning service agricultural water source, other dom as washing, bathing, industrial use to local community.
-The groundwater resource is not cut abstracted and used in the vicinity of Project but is of sufficient quality and be used for that purpose in the future there is a reasonable potential for full to the surface water resource has little role in terms of provisioning service agricultural water source, other dom as washing, bathing, industrial use to local community.
+The surface water resource has little or no role in terms of provisioning services as agricultural water source, other domestic uses as washing, bathing, industrial use for the local community.
+The groundwater resource is not currently abstracted and used in the vicinity of the Project but is of sufficient quality and yield to be used for that purpose in the future (and there is a reasonable potential for future use).
 Medium The water resources support diverse populations of flora and fauna but available in the surface water bodies in the region.
 The surface water resources have local importance in terms of provisioning services but there is ample capacity and/or adequate opportunity for alternative sources of comparable quality.
 The groundwater resource is an important water supply, and is currently being used, but there is capacity and/or adequate opportunity for alternative resources of comparable quality.
 High The water resource supports economically important or biologically unique aquatic species or provides essential habitat for such species.
 The surface water resources are wholly relied upon locally, with no suitable technically or economically feasible alternatives, or is important at a regional or transboundary watershed level for provisioning services.
 The groundwater resources are wholly relied upon locally, with no suitable technically or economically feasible alternatives.
 The development stage of groundwater is critical or over exploited.